The External Action action

 To set up the External Action node:

-- Simply add the node to your workflow and connect the node to a previous step in the workflow (a Starting action or Action node).
+- Add the node to your workflow and connect it to a previous step in the workflow (a Starting action or Action node).

 - Click the External Action node to open the Properties panel.